 The summer, on the other hand, is rather hot and humid and is accompanied by a few sometimes quite dangerous typhoons.
 Note that during this monsoon period, the rains are generally torrential.
 Spring and autumn are the most pleasant seasons (cool and sunny).

 In general South Korea is rather sunny the whole year except for the Summer months.
-Clear blue sky is the norm, which is really pleasant!
+The clear blue sky is the norm, which is really pleasant!

 Living in South Korea

-The most common jobs for foreigners however, is English Teacher.
-And for that there are many programs and association which can help you.
+The most common job for foreigners, however, is English Teacher.
+And for that, there are many programs and associations which can help you.

 gyeongbokgung 10

-Traveling to a new country for a few days or few weeks is always very fun.
-However, living aboard over a year, it’s a complete new experience, which we would actually recommend to everyone.
+Traveling to a new country for a few days or a few weeks is always very fun.
+However, living abroad for over a year, it’s a completely new experience, which we would actually recommend to everyone.

-Experiencing a new culture for an extended period of time, open up a complete new vision to the world.
+Experiencing a new culture for an extended period of time opens up a completely new vision to the world.
 Living in another country teaches perspective about other people’s lives and cultures.
 People have different styles of thinking and working.
-And constantly adapting to this new culture, makes us more open minded, but also more mindful of others.
+And constantly adapting to this new culture, makes us more open-minded, but also more mindful of others.

 We hope that you found this post useful.
 If you are considering moving to South Korea and you have other questions, feel free to leave a comment below or send us an email directly, you can find more information in the Contact Us section.